wlillisdev/quiz-master/README.md

  ![Color Palette](assets/images/colors-hudson.png)

 - Imagery
-   - The images that were selected for the website were eyecathing, elegant, OF modern designed and expertly built houses.
-They look like show houses and help support the theme of a user owning and designing their own dream home.
+   - The images that were selected for the website were bold and bright images related to the Quiz Genre.

 - Wireframes
    - To create the initial layout and wireframe i used Balsamiq.
 This helped fine tune the design and layout.
 It also helped in calculating the amount of content and images required.